jocelynjoel/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 3. Print integer
 Complete source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.

+## 4. Print float
+Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.